 10 to 12 hours: Refuel (Part 3)

 Make sure you consume another meal.
 While it’s still important to eat healthy, you can be a bit naughtier in your food selection for this meal.
-After all, you deserve a little bit of self-gratification.
+After all, you deserve a little self-gratification.

 12 hours: Sleep